mgriebling/SwiftMath/README.md

 }
 ```

-If you need code that works with SwiftUI running natively under MacOS you'll need the following:
+For code that works with SwiftUI running natively under MacOS use the following:

 ```swift
 import SwiftUI